arunmur/DubstepSublime/README.md

 }
 ```

-The commands here follow the same structure as command described above.
+The commands here follow the same structure as commands in the sublime-commands file.